Old Mutual Bursary South Africa 2022 – 2023

 ABOUT THE COMPANY – OLD MUTUAL

-The company has 4 business, including: Old Mutual Emerging Markets (OMEM); Old Mutual Asset Management (OMAM); Old Mutual Wealth (OMW) and Nedbank.
+The company has 4 businesses, including Old Mutual Emerging Markets (OMEM); Old Mutual Asset Management (OMAM); Old Mutual Wealth (OMW) and Nedbank.
 Old Mutual is listed on the Johannesburg Stock Exchange (JSE), as well as the London Stock Exchange (LSE) among others and boasts a workforce of around 64,000 employees.

 ABOUT THE OLD MUTUAL BURSARY PROGRAMME – FIELDS COVERED